Encoding Domain Knowledge in Multi-view Latent Variable Models: A Bayesian Approach with Structured Sparsity: DOMAIN-INFORMED MULTI-VIEW MODELING

-Next, we attempt to integrate prior knowledge in terms of potentially noisy feature sets into our MuVI.
-A feature set $\mathbf{I}^D$ is a collection of binary variables $I_j\in\left\{0, 1\right\}$, $j \in \left\{1,\dots,D\right\}$, where $I_j = 1$ indicates the presence of feature $j$, and $I_j = 0$ its absence.
+Next, we attempt to integrate prior knowledge in terms of noisy feature sets into our model. \paragraph{Feature sets} A feature set $\mathbf{I}^D$ is a collection of binary variables $I_j\in\left\{0, 1\right\}$, $j \in \left\{1,\dots,D\right\}$, where $I_j = 1$ indicates the presence of feature $j$, and $I_j = 0$ its absence.
 Assume we have substantial knowledge about the underlying structure of the factor loadings in terms of feature sets.
-That is, for every latent dimension $k$ and a set of features $D$ we are given a corresponding feature set $\mathbf{I}_k^D$, such that $w_{j, k} > 0$ if $I_{j, k} = 1$, and $w_{j, k} = 0$ otherwise.
-Then, the solution to a sparse group factor analysis is trivial.
-Each latent factor can be seen as a factor-to-feature mapping of the subset of active features determined by the feature set.
-In terms of Equation~\ref{eq:reg_hs}, this can also be achieved by setting the corresponding slab width $c_{j, k} \approx 0$, applying an infinitely large weight decay penalty to $w_{j, k}$.
-In practice, we rarely have access to such pristine ground truth.
+That is, for every latent dimension $k$ and a set of features $D$ we are given a corresponding feature set $\mathbf{I}_k^D$, such that $\abs{w_{j, k}} > 0$ if $I_{j, k} = 1$, and $w_{j, k} = 0$ otherwise.
+Each latent factor can be seen as a factor-to-feature mapping of the present features determined by the feature set.
+In terms of Equation~\ref{eq:reg_hs}, this can also be achieved by setting the corresponding slab width $c_{j, k} \approx 0$, i.e.\ applying an infinitely large weight decay penalty to $w_{j, k}$. \paragraph{Noisy feature sets} In practice, we rarely have access to such pristine ground truth.
 However, in some cases, we may exploit existing domain knowledge to develop a prior belief about a plausible structure of the factor loadings by accommodating noisy feature sets into our modeling approach.
 Let $\tilde{\mathbf{I}}^D$ be a noisy version of a feature set $\mathbf{I}^D$, where a subset of the binary variables $I_{Q}, Q \subset \left\{1,\dots,D\right\}$ has been flipped to generate $\tilde{\mathbf{I}}^D$, inserting a non-zero fraction of false positives and false negatives.
-In order to successfully integrate noisy feature sets into MuVI, we need to relax the regularization penalty introduced by a pre-defined $c_{j, k}$, allowing the adaptation of incorrect signals, given sufficient evidence from the data.
-Subsequently, we scale $c_{j, k}$ by an auxiliary constant $0 < \alpha_{j, k} \leq 1$.
+To integrate noisy feature sets into MuVI, we relax the hard regularization penalty induced by a pre-defined $c_{j, k}$, allowing the adaptation of incorrect signals, given sufficient evidence from the data.
+In our approach, we opt for an auxiliary hyperparameter $0 < \alpha_{j, k} \leq 1$ which scales $c_{j, k}$.
 A value of $\alpha_{j, k} = 1.0$ poses no prior penalty to $w_{j, k}$, while $\alpha_{j, k} < 1.0$ leads to a smaller slab width a priori.
 Consequently, a smaller $\alpha_{j, k}$ translates to a stronger prior belief.
-Experiments show that values around $0.01 \leq \alpha_{j, k} \leq 0.05$ for absent features in a prior collection of feature sets provide the best results on average.
+Experiments show that values around $0.01 \leq \alpha_{j, k} \leq 0.05$ for absent features in a prior collection of feature sets consistently provide the best results across different datasets and training scenarios.